rushil-singh24/OptionalRisk/README.md

-# Option(al) Risk
+# Option(al) Risk:

+https://options-risk-frontend.onrender.com/
-A modern web application for analyzing options portfolios using Black-Scholes pricing models and Monte Carlo simulations. https://options-risk-frontend.onrender.com/
+A modern web application for analyzing options portfolios using Black-Scholes pricing models and Monte Carlo simulations.

 ## What It Does